train.yaml

 Tip

-Feel free to copy-paste the YAML above and customize it for your own project.
+Feel free to copy-paste the YAML or Python code above and customize it for your own project.